How To Be Truly Convincing

 If you have ever worked in sales, you know how important it is not only to sound, but to actually BE, convincing.
 In fact, this applies to others than just salespeople, or, put in a wider perspective, we all kind of work in sales, at all times, and in all situations in life.

-However, convincement is not a synonym to the word truth.
+However, being convincing is not a synonym to being truthful.
 Although sales, as any other performance, should always include being truthful, there are always people who do not care so much about the truth, or who prefer creating their own truth.
 We find examples of these across society, of people who convince themselves first, and are color-blind to truth.
 I have once before quoted Anaïs Nin in this perspective: “We do not see the world as it is.
 We see it as we are”.

 Throughout centuries, truth has been discussed by philosophers, with a number of frameworks and theories built around a single word with so much meaning.
 Without going deeper into the different philosophical theories about truth, I just want to pinpoint that truth can be personal, and what is true to another individual, is not necessarily true to you.
 Some people are very convincing without actually telling the truth (a common truth that applies to the majority of people).
 There are many sad stories about individuals living their personal truths with a lack of morals, and humanity.
 Without having to explain further, I am pretty sure that you can think of a number of these.